The Roman Catholic Diocese of Portland Policy on Counseling Assistance Reimbursement

 The Diocese is not a health insurer, but as part of its pastoral mission offers reimbursement to individuals who have disclosed victimization by clergy or others associated with the Diocese.

-Therapeutic Treatment Providers must be professionally licensed and reimbursable mental health treatment providers.
-Submission of a current curriculum vitae, copy of professional license and proof of current malpractice insurance to the Independent Clinician will be required.
-The Diocese encourages but does not require victims/survivors of abuse to seek treatment from treatment providers exhibiting expertise in treating the trauma associated with sexual abuse.
+Therapeutic Treatment Providers must be professionally licensed and generally eligible for insurance reimbursements when persons have insurance.
+It is required that a current curriculum vitae, copy of professional license, and proof of current malpractice insurance be submitted to the Independent Clinician.
+The Diocese encourages but does not require Victims/Survivors of abuse to seek treatment from treatment providers exhibiting expertise in treating the trauma associated with sexual abuse.

-Coverage under this policy includes outpatient mental health treatment for up to a total of twelve (12) standard fifty minute sessions (one 90801 intake and subsequent 90806 or 90847 sessions).
-If additional outpatient therapy is necessary, the treatment provider should first consult with the Independent Clinician regarding the diagnosis, treatment goals, and prognosis of treatment and submit periodic written treatment updates as requested by the Independent Clinician.
+Coverage under this Policy includes outpatient mental health treatment for up to a total of twelve (12) standard fifty-minute sessions (one DSM 90791 intake and subsequent DSM 90834 or DSM 90847 sessions).
+If additional outpatient therapy is necessary, the treatment provider should first consult with the Independent Clinician regarding the diagnosis, treatment goals, and prognosis of treatment and submit periodic written treatment plans and/or updates to the Independent Clinician.

 All reasonable and customary charges for mental health treatment not reimbursable by the person’s health insurance are eligible for reimbursement by the Diocese (e.g., deductibles, co-pays, charges for sessions exceeding the number allowed by the insurance policy and the like) in accordance with its written Policy on Counseling Assistance Reimbursement.
-Insurance claims must be submitted according to your client’s carrier’s requirements for filing.
+Insurance claims must be submitted according to the filing requirement of the client’s health insurance carrier.
 Persons without health insurance will be eligible for coverage of all reasonable and customary charges for mental health treatment.

 DEFINITIONS